 There are a whole load of online storage services available, with many offering a few GB of free space.
 They're largely similar in what they do, although a few have special functions.
 There's no limit to the number you can use - sign up for them all and you can grab up to 57GB for nowt.

-It's also worth checking to see if you can get any free online storage from your broadband provider.
+It's also worth checking if you can get any free online storage from your broadband provider.
 BT and Virgin, for example, offer a decent amount of free storage for their customers.
-BT customers with the Unlimited Broadband Extra Package get 50GB thrown in while Virgin customers have access to the Virgin Media cloud which has up to 50GB free storage.
+BT customers with the Unlimited Broadband Extra Package get 50GB thrown in while Virgin customers have access to the Virgin Media cloud and up to 50GB free storage.

 If you're just looking to back up photos and video, specialist photo storage and sharing service Flickr offers all new accounts a whopping 1TB worth of space - enough for some 500,000 photos.
 Flickr doesn't let you store other files though, so if you're looking for full online storage you're better off looking at another option.